-When you’re over 50, you still have financial obligations you want taken care of when you’re gone.
+When you’re over 50, you still have financial obligations you want to be taken care of when you’re gone.
 You want to leave assets to your loved ones and be sure that funeral expenses are taken care of.
 While your options are not as plentiful as life insurance at 30, there are still plenty of choices for buying life insurance over the age of 50.

 What is life insurance for seniors?

 Senior life insurance is any life insurance product that is available or specifically designed for older Canadians, generally over 50 or 55 - though some senior life insurance products are available from age 40 or less.
-Generally, senior life insurance is more expensive and less flexible than life insurance for younger people, but that doesn't mean it's all unaffordable!
+Generally, senior life insurance is more expensive and less flexible than life insurance for younger people, but that doesn't mean it's all unaffordable.

 better choices made